sid897/IBM-DataAnalyst-Capstone-Project/README.md

 ### Findings and Results
-I have collated in findings in form of presentation as part of the course.
+I have collated in findings in form of presentation - **IBM Data Analyst Capstone Project.pdf** as part of the course.

+### Acknowledgements
+I would like to thank Cousera, IBM and instructors for making the course easy and explaining the concepts pretty well.